hexdump0815/imagebuilder/systems/allwinner_h6/readme.md

 - https://github.com/hexdump0815/u-boot-misc/blob/master/readme.h6

+## priority

+- medium: will be worked on and improved from time to time

 ## special notes

 - tv boxes are always hit and miss, so they might work or might not work and are usually of low quality